Periodic monopoles and difference modules: Twistor families of mini-complex structures on and

-\subsection{Twistor families of mini-complex structures on $\real\times\cnum$ and $(\real/T\seisuu)\times\cnum$}
+\section{Twistor families of mini-complex structures on $\real\times\cnum$ and $(\real/T\seisuu)\times\cnum$}

-\subsubsection{Preliminary}
+\subsection{Preliminary}

 Let $X$ be a $2$-dimensional complex vector space.
-Let $L\subset X$ be a $1$-dimensional real vector space.
+Let $L\subset X$ be an oriented $1$-dimensional real vector space.
 Let $M:=X/L$ be the quotient $3$-dimensional real vector space.
 Note that $M$ is equipped with a naturally induced mini-complex structure.
-Indeed, we have a $\cnum$-linear isomorphism $\varphi:X\simeq \cnum^2=\{(z,w)\}$ such that $\varphi(L)=\{(s,0)\,|\,s\in\real\}$.
-Let $t$ be the imaginary part of $w$.
-Then, by the coordinate $(t,w)$, we have the isomorphism $M\simeq\real\times\cnum$ which gives a mini-complex structure on $M$.
-We may check the following claim by a direct computation. \begin{lem} The mini-complex structure is independent of a choice of $\varphi$.
+Indeed, there exists a $\cnum$-linear isomorphism $\varphi:X\simeq \cnum^2=\{(z,w)\}$ such that $\varphi(L)=\{(s,0)\,|\,s\in\real\}$ in a way compatible with the orientations.
+Let $t$ be the imaginary part of $z$.
+Then, by the mini-complex coordinate system $(t,w)$, we obtain the isomorphism $M\simeq\real\times\cnum$ which induces a mini-complex structure on $M$.
+We can check the following claim by a direct computation. \begin{lem} The mini-complex structure is independent of a choice of $\varphi$.

 \end{lem}